-The broad timetable of University level Progression and Awards Board dates may be found here.
-Subject level Boards are usually held a few days prior to these University Boards.
+Subject level Boards are usually held a few days prior to the University’s Progression and Awards Boards.

 New External Examiners

 New External Examiners must shadow the outgoing External Examiner during the final year of their period of office.
 At a minimum, you should attend the College/School Examining Board(s) but will not have any other duties as an External Examiner that session.
 You will not receive a fee, but will be reimbursed any expenses incurred for your attendance at the Examination Board.